Experience a conservation project in action

 Caring for Brodsworth: a new experience

-From June 2016 until July 2017 Brodsworth Hall will have a different feel as we carry out much-needed work to help halt the decay of this Victorian country house.
+Until Autumn 2017 Brodsworth Hall will have a different feel as we carry out much-needed work, to help halt the decay of this Victorian country house.

 Discover more about the challenges of caring for Brodsworth Hall in our new exhibition explaining the work we're undertaking and how previous owners looked after the property.
 Families can also complete our interactive trail with giant bugs to spot!